jqb/osome/README.rst

 https://github.com/xando/python-shelltools

 The bucket of python shell helpers, no dependencies, simple API.
-This lib is development, nothing interesting here yet.
+This lib is in development, nothing interesting here yet.

 * Python2.6
 * Python2.7